 It may seem like you have to do a lot to stay away from browser hijackers, but the prevention steps mentioned above will also protect you from many other online threats.
 It’s all part of your cyber-hygiene routine!

-For complete privacy and security online, install CyberGhost VPN today.
+For enhanced privacy and security online, install CyberGhost VPN today.
 CyberGhost VPN encrypts your internet connection to hide all your digital activities.
 Cybercrooks and spies will no longer decode your browsing habits or anything else you do online.
 You get to browse privately and worry-free!

 Have you ever dealt with an unexpected browser hijacker?
 How did you remove it?
 Let me know in the comments below.